aljyu/Hangman/README.md

 # Hangman
-Simple Hangman game written in JavaScript.
+Simple Hangman game written in HTML, CSS, and JavaScript.

 This game was written in order to practice self-taught JavaScript concepts.